agastyapatri/agastyapatri.github.io/index.md

-# **Labours of love.**
+# **Labours of love**
-This website is an attempt to carve out my own little crevice in the canyon that is the internet.
+_This website is an attempt to carve out my own crevice on the internet.
+I'm nothing if not self-indulgent._